Code-Institute-Submissions/com-ksngo-Project1/README2.md

 - The line graph at the 'My journey' page can be updated to any future milestones.
 - The contact form at the 'home' page can be touched on to connect to backend.
 - The footer's linkedIn and Facebook icons can be linked to ready social platforms in the future.
+- The certificate card at the 'More about me' page can be improvised to pop out to larger screen view when clicked on to have better visual view and effect.

 ## Technologies Used